cite-architecture/citeenv/docs/cex.md

 - `ctsdata`: two-column delimited text as imported by `Corpus` object
 - `ctscatalog`: delimited text as imported by `CtsCatalog`

-The others will be added subsequently
+The others will be added subsequently.